atomist/org-visualizer/README.md

 A tool for visualizing technology usage and drift across an organization.

 The cloud native era has led to an explosion of repositories, which we lack tools to understand and manage at scale.
-See Rod Johnson's blog [This Will Surprise You](https://blog.atomist.com/this-will-surprise-you/) for further discussion.
+See Rod Johnson's blogs [This Will Surprise You](https://blog.atomist.com/this-will-surprise-you/) and [What's Lurking in Your Repositories](https://blog.atomist.com/whats-lurking/) for further discussion.

-An Atomist **aspect** captures a concern in your project, in anything available from git: repository content (code and configuration) and git data such as branch counts and committer activity.
+An Atomist **aspect** captures a concern in code or process.
+Aspects can access anything held in git: code and configuration and git data such as branch counts and committer activity.
+With the Atomist event hub, aspects can also capture data from your process, such as the characteristics of a push, build time and outcome.

 Aspects support the following use cases:

 1. *Visualization* (all aspects): See usage and drift across your organization.
-2. *Convergence* (some aspects): Help drive code changes to achieve consistency on an "ideal" state of an aspect, such as a particularly version of a library.
+2. *Convergence* (some aspects): Help drive code changes to achieve consistency on an ideal state of an aspect, such as a particularly version of a library.
-3. *Reaction to change* (some aspects): React to changes in aspect usage within a project: for example, to a library upgrade, removing the Spring Boot Security starter or exposing an additional port in a Docker container.
+3. *Reaction to change* (some aspects): React to changes in aspect usage within a project: for example, to a library upgrade, removing a Spring Boot Security starter or exposing an additional port in a Docker container.

 This project focuses on the visualization use case.
 Visualizations are exposed via d3 sunburst charts and via a REST API returning JSON documents.